 Q - How are meet fees determined?

 A - It depends on who is hosting the meet.
-If ANB is hosting the meet then the current fee is $10 per event as what was determined by the ANB board in 2012.
-If the meet is being hosted by an individual club/group (ASEA, SJTC, UdeM, etc) then they can set the amount to whatever they chose.
+If ANB is hosting the meet, then the current fee is $20 per event and $10 for each additional event.
+If the meet is being hosted by an individual club/group (ASEA, SJTC, UdeM, etc) then they can set the amount to whatever they choose.

 Q - How can I get a training routine/plan?

 A - ANB has numerous clubs and coaches across the province.
-Check out our club section on the website http://www.anb.ca/Contact/clubs.phpand contact the one that is closes to you.
-If you are still in need contact one of our staff.
+Check out our club section on the website http://www.anb.ca/Contact/clubs.php and contact the one that is closes to you.
+If you are unable to find more information please contact one of our staff.

 Q - Are ANB programs only for the best athletes?